Every business needs the same thing: to be seen.

 Get to Know Google's Ranking Algorithm

-There are a bunch of search engines out there.
-But none of them hold a candle to Google.
-Case in point: Google accounts for 86.64% of the global search market.
+There are a bunch of search engines out there, but none of them hold a candle to Google.
+In fact, Google accounts for 86.64% of the global search market.
 Its closest competitor is Bing, whose market share taps out at 7%.

 To improve local search rankings, you need to understand how Google's ranking algorithm works and what ranking factor the search engine takes into consideration.
 Here are the top three things Google analyzes websites for: